 Presenting searching options allows customers to browse the store as they want.
 If they prefer to avoid navigation, the website search will ensure they find what needed.

-E-commerce website development rule #3.
-Optimize for different screens and mobile devices
+Optimisation rule #3.
+Think about different screens and mobile devices

 If you build your website with CMS make sure to choose a responsive theme that will work for all devices and screens.
 Once you apply a theme, test it on your own devices to be certain it’s truly mobile-friendly.
 Also, the quality of images matters.
 Use high-resolution pictures allowing to highlight a product in great detail regardless of the device size.
 You should integrate clear product pictures into your design, whether it’s to direct shoppers to specific pages or simply to show off what you’re capable of.